-If a title XVI recipient is in a title XIX facility, the regulations require that
+If a Title XVI recipient is in a Title XIX facility, the regulations require that

 the SSI standard payment amount be used only for the recipient's personal needs or

-saved on his behalf.
+saved on their behalf.

 SSA policy requires that for any beneficiary who resides in any type of institution;